carldelfin/SPM/README.md

 # SPM
-Various SPM stuff for fMRI analysis
+Just a repository for keeping some SPM scripts I use for fMRI analysis.